 Elliot Hudson College is run by the The GORSE Academies Trust (TGAT) and is in Leeds inner city.
-Newly opened as a College in 2015 the Trust planned a two stage opening with Year 12 students joining in 2015 and the second year entry the following year into a split site building.
+Newly opened as a College in 2015 the Trust planned a two stage opening.
+Year 12 students were joining in 2015 and the second year entry the following year into a split site building.

 Elliot Hudson College wanted to take full advantage of the existing large windows which brought plenty of light into the building but could cause havoc for students at certain times of the day.

 Creating 19 new classrooms and offices around the existing build meant there was a need to match furniture and because there was only one year group moving in, ensure availability of matching furniture for the following year.
 VergoUK is an independent provider and is able to source equipment that was consistent with existing furniture yet would remain available to retain brand consistency.

 Partnership was key to success.
 At all stages of the work VergoUK remained in close contact with the main contractors, installers and designers to ensure seamless delivery, installation and fitout consistent with a high quality Six Form College.

 Because construction work was ongoing, builders and their equipment were onsite while the new furniture was being delivered.
 VergoUK had to project manage deliveries, to protect the furniture and timetable fitout contractors to arrive immediately after the builders left to complete the installation work in time for the start of the new term.
 This included timetabling the temporary removal of the front revolving door to enable furniture delivery.

 Matching furniture can be challenging and VergoUK had to source a supply that matched existing stock while ensuring that the following year’s intake would enjoy consistency of livery.